sandrods/odf-report/README.md

 | [ITEM_ID] | [DESCRIPTION] |

-and a collection `@list_of_itens`, it will create one row for each item in the collection, and the replacement will take place accordingly.
+and a collection `@list_of_items`, it will create one row for each item in the collection, and the replacement will take place accordingly.

 Any format applied to the fields in the template will be preserved.